 Incorporate these UX tips as you build or redesign your restaurant’s website:

-- Keep font simple.
-Stick to a sans serif font and black or white text for easy readability
+Keep the font simple.
+Stick to a sans serif font and black or white text for easy readability.

 Now that you understand design principles for your website, it’s time to put them to use.